Closest to the Heart

 Closest to the Heart (နှလုံးသားနှင့်အနီးဆုံး) is a 2018 Burmese romantic-drama television series.
 It aired on MRTV-4, from October 30 to November 26, 2018, on Mondays to Fridays at 19:00 for 20 episodes.

+Synopsis

+When a hot-tempered girl Moe Ma Kha moves into her family's house, she meets an overly friendly neighbor Kaung Myat Thu who happens to work in the same company as her.
+While struggling to balance familial duty, work and nuisance with her ex-boyfriend, she is greeted with more trouble when her younger brother's career takes off, with Kaung Myat Thu accidentally being involves in all the distress.
+Now she must deals with the conflicts in her life and learn to slowly accept people from past and present.